stucchio/Homepage/pelican/content/topology_of_decisionmaking.md

 $$ d(\textrm{Sneha}) \equiv d(\textrm{Priyanka}) = 0 $$

 Checking that the metric agrees with the underlying decision process is left as an exercise for the reader.
 And I really mean that - if you had trouble understanding the proof above, please work through this example.
-The example will illustrate fairly clearly why managing by metric is equivalent to managing by
+The example will illustrate fairly clearly why managing by metric is equivalent to managing by any other method.

 # Conclusion